wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 5 For, verily, shall we suffer these cunning Yankees to beard the mighty lion, with half a dozen fir-built frigates, the men whereof are but mercenary cowards, bastards and outlaws ?

-6 Neither durst they array themselves in battle against the men of Britain; no! we will sweep their stars from the face of the waters, and their name shall be heard no more among nations.
+6 Neither durst they array themselves in battle against the men of Britain ; no ! we will sweep their stars from the face of the waters, and their name shall be heard no more among nations.

 7 Shall the proud conquerors of Europe not laugh to scorn the feeble efforts of a few unorganized soldiers, undisciplined, and fresh from the plough, the hoe, and the mattock ?